Typhoon Graphics

 Typhoon Graphics Co., Ltd. (株式会社颱風グラフィックス) is a Japanese animation studio founded on May 1, 2014.
 The studio was founded by former Anime International Company (AIC) animation producer and editor Takashi Sakurai.
 Some of the studio's employees include ex-members from AIC's post-production department.

+On July 24, 2026, Teikoku Databank reported that Typhoon Graphics had filed for civil rehabilitation proceedings with the Tokyo District Court on July 9 that same year, with the company's liabilities amounting to approximately ¥1.182 billion as of the end of the fiscal year that ended in April 2025.